-In order not to put your life and that of others at risk, you must follow your guide’s and/or driver’s instructions while your trip to Patagonia, specially in an emergency.
+In order not to put your life and that of others at risk, you must follow your guide’s and/or driver’s instructions while on your trip to Patagonia, especially in an emergency.

-If you were to be in an accident and depending on the gravity of your accident, the guide and/or driver may turnback to the closest medical facility, call for an air ambulance or call a doctor to your location.
-Such remedies may result very expensive, which is why we recommend you hire trip insurance that covers emergency medical evacuation.
+If you were to be in an accident and depending on the gravity of your accident, the guide and/or driver may turn back to the closest medical facility, call for an air ambulance or call a doctor to your location.
+Such remedies may be very expensive, which is why we recommend you hire trip insurance that covers emergency medical evacuation.

 Every time you set foot on the National Parks, you must abide by the instructions of your naturalist guide and the park authorities.
 Their duty is to keep you safe while you explore the National Parks.

 Visiting Patagonia involves walking and hiking on top of rocks and generally on uneven terrain and depending on the time of year, under cold weather conditions.
 Having a good sense of balance and being in relatively good physical condition is necessary.

 In order to avoid serious accidents and even death, you must be in good health to travel to Patagonia.
 The National Parks are remote and do not have good medical facilities.
 We encourage all our guests to hire trip insurance that covers emergency medical evacuation just to be safe.
 Being in good health greatly minimizes your chances of serious injury.
 It is your responsibility to disclose your health condition to us.
 Failure to do so may result in your guide preventing you from doing certain activities that may put your life at risk.

 No vaccinations/immunizations are necessary to travel to Argentina or Chile.
 We do recommend that the normal routine vaccines should be up to date: Measles, Mumps, Rubella (MMR Vaccine), Diphtheria, Tetanus, Pertussis (DTP Vaccine) and Polio vaccine.